-- Can reduce costs and administrative work by reducing complexity of the process.
-E.g. if people self-enrol, government can skip home visits for those who didn't apply. - Indonesia tested both adaptations: households had to apply for cash transfers, were screened using the proxy-means test, and then a fraction who passed the in-person eligibility test had their eligibility verified via a home visit.
-This improved screening; the beneficiaries selected by the new method were about 20% poorer than those selected through automatic enrolment based on a proxy means test (Alatas et al., 2012). - A complicated application form may dissuade those who are less literate or comfortable with bureaucracy from filling it out, leading to worse targeting (Gupta, 2017).

-4.3.3.
+Targeting option Errors of inclusion/exclusion Implementation Advantages Disadvantages

+out new programmes

+without needing to collect

+new data.
+These could be

+used to deliver stimulus

+during economic

+downturns or quickly

+adapt eligibility criteria for

+programmes (Gerard et

+al., 2020a)

+• Do not disincentivise

+work

+Variations on proxy • Can be lower than for proxy Examples: Individuals sign Can reduce costs and • A complicated application form

+means testing means testing if self-enrolment up for grants instead of administrative work by may dissuade those who are less

+removes people who do not being enrolled automatically reducing complexity of literate or comfortable with

+think they need the grant on the basis of the census of the process.
+E.g., if people bureaucracy from filling it out,

+the poor.
+Government can self-enrol, government leading to worse targeting (Gupta,

+then screen all households can skip home visits for 2017)

+using a proxy-means test those who didn't apply

+Instead of testing all Indonesia tested both

+households, government adaptations: households

+can audit only a random had to apply for cash

+subset transfers, were screened

+using the proxy-means

+test, and then a fraction

+Targeting option Errors of inclusion/exclusion Implementation Advantages Disadvantages

+who passed the in-person

+eligibility test had their

+eligibility verified via a

+home visit.
+This improved

+screening; the

+beneficiaries selected by

+the new method were

+about 20% poorer than

+those selected through

+automatic enrolment

+based on a proxy means

+test (Alatas et al., 2012)

+5.3.3.
 Targeting households versus individuals